Should You Renovate Before Selling Your Home in Central Florida

 Addressing Deferred Maintenance: Variable Cost, Highest ROI

-This is where the construction background pays for itself.
-Before a single photo is taken, I walk every home I list the way a builder walks a job site.
+This is where the renovation background earns its keep.
+Before a single photo is taken, I walk the home the way a buyer's side will read it.

 The Decision Framework